ramindusn/EclecticIQ-QA-Lead/README.md

 ### Default properties
     Default.properties file can be found in the root directoy.
-        Make sure you confirgure the webdriver path as for your OS(Windows/Mac).
+       - Make sure you confirgure the webdriver path as for your OS(Windows/Mac).
-        Define the browser type(CHROME/FIREFOX) as for your requirment.
-One browser can run at a once.
+       - Define the browser type(CHROME/FIREFOX) as for your requirment.
+Only one browser can run at a once.
-        Browser mode can be set to headless.
+       - Browser mode can be set to headless.

 ### Run Test
     To run all the test and generate report in target directory(cucumber-report-html)